mistryup/react-audio-equalizer/README.md

 I wrote this quickly for fun as someone I know was constantly asking for something like this as they loved Specterr so much !

-I dont know much React so its probably not the best way of doing things.
+I'm new to React so its probably not the best way of doing things.
 Hopefully you can re-write it better for yourselves !

 TO DO: Me, I plan on adding some screen recording and offering different options for the equaliser.
 Then perhaps the someone I wrote this for will be happy !! :)